Subscribe

 Well, not exactly.
 We have counter-examples.

 Of course it can be an excellent strategy to have the lowest prices.
-Walmart, Amazon, Costco, Southwest Airlines, Vanguard Funds—there are many examples of wonderful companies, with amazing products and happy customers, and even happy shareholders, where “low prices” is critical to the successful strategy.
+There are many examples of wonderful companies, with amazing products and happy customers, and even happy shareholders, where “low prices” is critical to the successful strategy.

 Jeff Bezos famously quipped: “Your margin is my opportunity.”
-Meaning, while a competitor is making a profit off some product, Amazon will sell it cheaper, which either means stealing market share (if that competitor stubbornly maintains its price) or destroying the competitor’s profit (if that competitor matches Amazon’s price).
+Meaning, while a competitor is taking profit from a product, Amazon will sell it cheaper, which either means stealing market share (if that competitor stubbornly maintains its price) or destroying the competitor’s profit (if that competitor matches Amazon’s price).

 But isn’t this just restating the problem we just outlined?
 Why is this smart for Amazon, but dumb for that other competitor?